AdrianAntico/Quantico/README.md

 15. 'CoeffVar' (coefficient of variation)
 16. 'CoeffVarabs' (absolute values are taken first, then the measure)

+### Datetime Aggregation
+If you have a numeric X-Variable you can choose to display your plot on a higher grain datetime.
+For example, if you have daily data and you are looking to build a barplot time series, you can switch the default date aggregate parameter from "as-is" to "month" to display monthly aggregated time series.

 ### Variable Transformation Methods
 For numeric variables you can choose to have them transformed automatically
 1. 'Asinh': inverse hyperbolic sine